Optimal control of a nonsmooth PDE arising in the modeling of shear-thickening fluids: Introduction

-The nonlinear model in \eqref{eq:controlproblem} is related to shear thickening fluids, which are non-Newtonian supensions chracterized by an abrupt increase in viscosity for increasing shear rate or applied stress.
 Optimal control problems for non-Newtonian materials have been previously considered in, e.g., \cite{slawig,wachsmuth,arada,guerra}, where the considered models contain strongly nonlinear differentiable terms.
 The model proposed in \cite{de2014nonsmooth}, and considered in this article, introduces a non-linearity for which the analysis in classical Sobolev spaces is possible, at the price of having a non-differentiable term in the equation.
-This model is better suited for what is called \emph{discontinuous shear thickening.}

 \emph{The organization of the paper is as follows:} In Section \ref{s:differentiability}, we demonstrate the directional differentiability of the solution operator and characterize the derivative by means of a partial differential equation.
 The optimal control problem is analyzed in Section 3, where existence of a global solution is proved and a primal optimality condition, based on the directional differentiability of the solution operator, is derived.
 Section 4 is devoted to establishing optimality conditions using a regularization approach.
 The consistency of the approach is justified and a limiting optimality system is obtained, which corresponds to \emph{weak stationarity}.
 Finally, in Section 5 we obtain a strong stationarity condition for our problem.